 Equipment alone can range anywhere from $6500 to $20,000.
 Depending on who you buy from and which SEER rating and technology you are looking for.
 We offer four different levels of systems.
 Bronze, Silver, Gold, and Platinum.
 This translates to 14, 16, 18, and 20 SEER systems.
 Basically, for a little more money you’re getting a more efficient system.
 Think of it like MPG on a car.
 The more efficient they are on the gas mileage, the more desirable they are.
 The higher the SEER rating, the higher efficiency they have to operate it, translating to lower utility bills.

 The technology is unbelievable right now.
 We are seeing equipment that can hold the temperature of your house within a ½ degree all day long no matter the temperature outside.
 With these high-end variable speed systems, with Wi-Fi technology for your cell phone accessibility and communicating thermostats with the furnace and AC is really just amazing right now!

 Fox Family Heating and Air Systems

 Most people see our four options for systems and pick something in the middle.
 They see 14, 16, 18, and 20 SEER systems and typically pick the 16 or 18 SEER systems.
 Very rarely, do I see people choosing the 14 SEER system.

 If you have the opportunity and it’s not a major emergency, take your time with these kinds of purchases.
 Find the right contractor for you, with good warranties, good thermostats, and other safety features for the system.
 For instance, a condensate safety switch, a compressor start kit, and a compressor sound blanket.
 This is a value purchase you’re not going to want to skimp on.
-If you have any questions about your new HVAC system please feel free to call me, Greg Fox at Fox Family Heating, Air Conditioning and Solar.
-I promise to give you a great value for your next HVAC project.
+If you have any questions about your new HVAC system please feel free to call me, Greg Fox at Fox Family Heating and Air Conditioning.
+I promise to give you great value for your next HVAC project.